tieututinhoc/piracy/docs/README.md

 A full-text search function is planned.
 The website uses vuepress for easy maintainance and deployment.
 Vuepress currently only supports header search and algolia pluggin.
-I don't know how to integrate algolia in the current deployment cycle.
+I don't know how to integrate algolia in the current workflow.
 Any help regarding this will be much appreciated.

 ## Contribute

 Contributions are welcome!
-(But read the [contribution guidelines](contributing.md) first)
+For discussion, feedback or if you come across dead links please head over to [issues](https://github.com/maximousblk/piracy/issues/) section of the [GitHub repository](https://github.com/maximousblk/piracy).

 ## Disclaimer